seyoungcho2/ComposeDynamicTheme/README.md

 </p>

 # What's Dynamic Theme
-Dynamic Theme is Material Design based Theme Management System for Android Jetpack Compose.
+Dynamic Theme is a Material Design-based Theme Management System for Android Jetpack Compose.
 Up until now, changing the theme on Android has been a very difficult task.
 Dynamic Theme was created to make Android's theme management easy.
-Theming can be applied by just adding ProvidesTheme on the top level declaration on the Jetpack Compose.
+Theming can be applied by simply adding 'ProvidesTheme' to the top-level declaration in Jetpack Compose.
 ```kotlin
 class MainActivity : ComponentActivity() {
     override fun onCreate(savedInstanceState: Bundle?) {